 Winner: UOB One Account

-The UOB One Account emerges as the best savings account without salary crediting, even though its 0.50% interest rate p.a. for the first $15,000 puts it at the bottom of the list.
+The UOB One Account emerges as the best savings account without salary crediting, even though its 0.50% interest rate p.a. for the first S$15,000 puts it at the bottom of the list.
+Puzzled?
+Here’s why.

 There is no need to insure or invest with the same bank, and the low minimum balance makes it appropriate for these lean times.
 If you feel that these categories are relevant when considering competing bank accounts, keep in mind that the monetary commitment is fairly high.

 Switching to the UOB One Account for its simple bonus interest structure?
 You’ll need to pick up a UOB credit card to pair it with.

 Worth considering: Maybank Save Up Programme

 If you don’t mind putting some cash in insurance and/or investments, the Maybank Save Up Programme is worth looking into.
 Alternatively, you can take on a loan for home purchases or renovations, education, or car purchases.
-Pick any three transaction types to get 2.75% bonus interest on top of the base interest rate, adding up to close to 3%.
+Pick any three transaction types to get a 2.75% bonus interest on top of the base interest rate, adding up to 3% p.a.

-Spend $500 on a Maybank credit card, pay bill(s) by GIRO (minimum $300 in total), and you’re two-thirds of the way there.
+Spend S$500 on a Maybank credit card, pay bill(s) by GIRO (minimum S$300 in total), and you’re two-thirds of the way there.
 Even if you don’t wish to purchase an insurance policy or investment product, there’s still a respectable 0.95% interest rate to be had.

-For the last one, you can insure with Maybank (min. $5,000 annually) or buy a unit trust (min. $25,000).
+For the last one, you can insure with Maybank (min.
+S$5,000 annually) or buy a unit trust (min.
+S$25,000).
 If you happen to need a home, car, renovation or education loan, those count as eligible transactions too, as mentioned earlier.
 This makes the Maybank Save Up Programme a bank account worth considering if you feel that the UOB One Account’s interest rates are too low.

 Bonus: Best zero-effort savings accounts